 Customers Ask Honest-1:

-Traveling to Flagstaff this weekend, I counted 3 overheated cars on the side of the road.
-I don’t want to be one of those stranded motorists!
+I just heard that the number one reason for summer breakdowns is an overheated car!
+I don’t want to be one of those stranded motorists.
 How can I prevent an overheated engine?
 If it does happen, what should I do?

 Besides air conditioning problems, overheated engines and coolant problems are one of the most significant summer heat issues.
-Your engine takes a lot of continued heating up and cooling down throughout the day.
-If just one part is not working properly, your engine can overheat causing many problems, not the least of which is costly repairs.
+Your engine goes through a lot of continued heating up and cooling down throughout the day.
+If just one component is not working properly, your engine can overheat causing many problems, not the least of which is costly repairs.

 We’ve all seen them.
 Cars and their owners helplessly sitting at the side of the road with an engine that is steaming.
 Not only extremely inconvenient, but also potentially dangerous.